Civlac/SRWLED-Wiki/Running-Sound-Reactive-WLED.md

 The serpentine parameter, configures whether the LED's are wired up in a continuous/serpentine layout or top to bottom and repeat.

 ### Initial UDP Sync Settings
 Devices can be configured as 'disabled', 'transmit' or 'receive' UDP sound.
 This is completely independent of the 'Sync' button, which synchronizes effects.
 As a result, you can run multiple types of sound reactive animations when this feature is enabled.
 This feature provides a subset of the FFT data to 'slave' devices, and as a result, some FFT enabled routines will not function in this mode.
-You MUST reset the ESP32 after you enable/disable this.
+You must RESET the ESP32 after you enable/disable this.